Wolfteinter/Pic2Hubble/README.md

 `deactivate`

+**Additional notes**

+If you are using a Linux distro and get the error: `[Errno 24] Too many open files` you can use the next command to increase, temporally, the limit of open files.

+`ulimit -n 4096`

 -------
 ## Contribute
 Feel free to open/help with issues.
 Fork the repo, create a branch from `dev` branch, work your changes and open a MR.